MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 - If you enable this setting, the additional text specified will be displayed.

-- If you disable or do not configure this setting, there will be no additional text displayed.
+- If you disable or don't configure this setting, there will be no additional text displayed.
 <!-- UX_Configuration_CustomDefaultActionToastString-Description-End -->

 <!-- UX_Configuration_CustomDefaultActionToastString-Editable-Begin -->